nitinkumar-vaghani/NodeEngo/node-js/generate-nodejs-typescript-project-build.md

 Since you’ve already created a `src/config/env.mts` file to manage environment variables and imported it into `src/server.mts` with `import { config } from "./config/env.mts";`, you’re on a good path for handling environment variables in a structured way.
 Your `env.mts` file uses `dotenv` to load environment variables and provides a `config` object with type-safe access, default values, and required field validation.
 This setup is cleaner than directly calling `dotenv.config()` in `src/server.mts`, as it centralizes environment variable management.

-Given that your "Credit Control" application uses Node.js, Express, strict TypeScript (100% ESM), MongoDB with a multi-tenant model, and emphasizes performance, reliability, and clean code, you don’t need to follow all the steps from the previous response exactly.
+Given that your "Node Engo" application uses Node.js, Express, strict TypeScript (100% ESM), MongoDB with a multi-tenant model, and emphasizes performance, reliability, and clean code, you don’t need to follow all the steps from the previous response exactly.
 However, some steps are still relevant to adapt your existing setup for environment-specific builds (local, staging, production).
 The key difference is that you’re already loading environment variables via `src/config/env.mts`, so we’ll leverage that instead of modifying `src/server.mts` to call `dotenv.config()` directly.

-Below, I’ll guide you step-by-step to generate environment-specific builds for your Credit Control backend application, ensuring that the appropriate `.env` file (`.env.local`, `.env.staging`, `.env.production`) is loaded based on the environment.
+Below, I’ll guide you step-by-step to generate environment-specific builds for your Node Engo backend application, ensuring that the appropriate `.env` file (`.env.local`, `.env.staging`, `.env.production`) is loaded based on the environment.
 I’ll also integrate with your existing `src/config/env.mts` and ensure compatibility with your project’s standards.

 ### Key Points from Your Setup
 - **Existing `env.mts`**: Loads `.env` using `dotenv` and defines a `config` object with required and optional variables.